-Gerry Gdowski enters his sixth season on Derek Mason’s staff.
-In 2019, Gdowski will serve as offensive coordinator and quarterbacks coach for the Commodores.
+Gerry Gdowski enters his fifth season on Derek Mason’s staff, serving as quarterbacks coach for the Commodores.

 Gdowski was on Mason’s initial Vanderbilt staff in 2014, serving as tight ends coach.
 For the last three years, he has mentored Commodore quarterbacks.